America First Party (1943): 1944 election

 In March 1944, Smith stated that he and his associates in the party favored Charles A. Lindbergh for president of the United States.

-When Wendell Willkie withdrew from the race for the 1944 Republican presidential nomination on April 5, following his complete loss of the Wisconsin primary in which New York Governor Thomas E. Dewey, Harold Stassen, and General Douglas MacArthur claimed all the delegates, Gerald L. K. Smith proclaimed that the candidate's decision “was a great victory for the America First people.”
-Willkie had stated during the Wisconsin campaign that any candidate who did not repudiate “America First and Gerald L. K. Smith cannot possibly be elected president.”
+Wendell Willkie withdrew from the race for the 1944 Republican presidential nomination on April 5, following his complete loss of the Wisconsin primary in which New York Governor Thomas E. Dewey, Harold Stassen, and General Douglas MacArthur claimed all the delegates.
+Gerald L. K. Smith proclaimed that the candidate's decision "was a great victory for the America First people."
+Willkie had stated during the Wisconsin campaign that any candidate who did not repudiate "America First and Gerald L. K. Smith cannot possibly be elected president."

-“I hope,” Smith said in a statement on April 5, 1944, “that the other possibilities within the party have learned by now that the way to make votes is not to attack Gerald Smith and the America First movement.”
+"I hope," Smith said in a statement on April 5, 1944, "that the other possibilities within the party have learned by now that the way to make votes is not to attack Gerald Smith and the America First movement."

 Harry H. Bennett, of the Ford Motor Company, in a statement on April 9, 1944, repudiated claims that he said had been made by Smith that America First had the support of Henry Ford.

 General Robert E. Wood, former head of the America First Committee, stated in Chicago on April 16, 1944, that there was no connection between the pre-Pearl Harbor organization and the current party led by the Reverend Gerald Smith.

-On April 29, 1944, Smith released a statement claiming that Governor Dewey was “Willkie’s man”, adding that “true nationalists and American Firsters cannot support Dewey-Roosevelt-Willkie internationalism.”
+On April 29, 1944, Smith released a statement claiming that Governor Dewey was "Willkie's man", adding that "true nationalists and American Firsters cannot support Dewey-Roosevelt-Willkie internationalism."